 Wichita Falls Streams & Valleys is a local parks and trails organization.
 The HHH has assisted Streams & Valleys with funding for developing trails, Natural Adventures, Adventure Racing and land purchase.
 The Subaru Trail Doctors, representing Texas Parks and Wildlife, referred to the Wee-Chi-Tah Trail as the best urban off-road trail in the State of Texas.
 HHH has provided land, equipment, and volunteers in support of Streams & Valleys parks and green space projects.

 River Bend Nature Center is a local nature and environment conservatory.
 HHH has provided the nonprofit organization with support for land purchase, volunteers and equipment.
-River Bend provides educational programs for school age children and performs environmental study and river eco-system analysis.
-River Bend now has a $5,000,000 Environmental Center and HHH provided the land for that unique project.
+River Bend’s mission is to connect people to the natural environment of Texas.
+Through educational activities and events, River Bend Nature Center promotes the value of environmental awareness and conservation to students, families, and their communities.
+HHH was instrumental in acquiring the land for this unique project.

 The “Falls” on the Wichita River were rebuilt to reclaim the namesake of the City.
 The original falls were destroyed in a flood during the late 1800’s.
 HHH was the largest community contributor to this project.
 The “Falls” are now a focal point of tourism for our community.